jestenough/code-challenges/collections/learngo/16-slices/questions/5-slice-header.md

 ## What are the fields of a slice value?
-1. Pointer, length, and capacity *CORRECT*
+1. Pointer, length, and capacity
 2. Length and capacity
 3. Only a pointer